Rafael Barbosa (footballer, born 1996): Tondela

 On 18 August 2020, Barbosa signed a three-year contract with C.D.
 Tondela.
 On 23 October, he scored in a 1–0 home victory over Portimonense for his first ever goal in the top tier.

+Farense

+On 26 June 2023, the free agent Barbosa joined recently-promoted S.C.
+Farense on a two-year deal.
+He scored his first goal for the club on 12 November, netting from outside the penalty area in a 3–1 league win at Boavista; the strike was later considered the Primeira Liga Goal of the Month for October/November.

+Radomiak Radom

+On 15 January 2025, Barbosa moved abroad for the first time after agreeing to an eighteen-month contract with Polish Ekstraklasa club Radomiak Radom.
+He scored once and provided one assist during his tenure, leaving by mutual consent on 18 June.

+AVS

+On 4 July 2025, Barbosa returned to Portugal on a two-year deal at top-division AVS Futebol SAD.

 International career

-Barbosa won his only cap for the Portuguese under-21 team on 5 September 2017, replacing Benfica's João Carvalho early into the second half of a 2–0 home defeat of Wales in the 2019 UEFA European Championship qualifiers.
+Barbosa won his only cap for the Portugal under-21 team on 5 September 2017, replacing Benfica's João Carvalho early into the second half of a 2–0 home defeat of Wales in the 2019 UEFA European Championship qualifiers.